AI-Sandip/hello-world/README.md

 # hello-world
 Hi, I am a curious enthusiast always learning new skills to improve peformance of myself and my team.
-In insprise my team to get best out of themselves with no limit imposed on their dream.
+I insprise my team to get best out of themselves with no limit imposed on their dream.